Kriti-1810/Natural-language-processing-Spam-classification-/README.md

 # Natural-language-processing-Spam-classification-
-Created a Model which will predict whether the given mail is spam or not .
+Created a Model which will predict the given mail is spam or not with 98 percent accuracy..